ydataai/ydata-profiling/docsrc/source/pages/use_cases/profiling_databases.rst

 ..
 NOTE::
    **Want to run data profiling directly from your databases?**
-   If you're looking for a seamless profiling experience in your organization's databases, check YData Fabric's `Data Catalog <https://ydata.ai/products/data_catalog>`_, which allows you to consume data
+   For a seamless profiling experience in your organization's databases, check YData Fabric's `Data Catalog <https://ydata.ai/products/data_catalog>`_, which allows you to consume data
-    from different types of storages such as RDBMs (Azure SQL, PostGreSQL, Oracle. etc.), object storages (Google Cloud Storage, AWS S3, Snowflake, etc.), among others.
+    from different types of storages such as RDBMs (Azure SQL, PostGreSQL, Oracle, etc.), object storages (Google Cloud Storage, AWS S3, Snowflake, etc.), among others.
     From single profiling to a trustable and scalable Data Catalog for data teams.